Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Results

 \subsection{Single and Double OMIT}

-In the light of this root loci analysis, we examine the two-dimensional probe transmission spectra as a function of $\omega$ and $\mu$.
-In Fig.~\ref{fig4} this is plotted for four different values of $\phi_2$.
-First, setting $g_2$ to real ($\phi_2=0$) yields an asymmetrical spectra which favors main transmission in the upper band ($\omega>\omega_m$).
-The symmetry in spectra can be restored by purely imaginary $g_2$ (i.e., $\phi_2=\pi/2$ and $3\pi/2$), which also clearly displays the transition from single to double OMIT when $\mu$ changes from $\mu<\mu_\mathrm{EP}$ to $\mu>\mu_\mathrm{EP}$, respectively.
-The lower band transmission is enabled for $\phi_2=\pi$.
-In this way the transmission can be steered with $\phi_2$ by controlling the phase relations and the interference between the direct probe transition and the indirect anti-Stokes field \cite{Fundamentals-of-OMIT}.
-To assure that this is a phase-driven effect, we checked that the change in the mean populations of all three resonators remain within 15\% over the full range of $\phi_2$ (not shown).
+In the light of the analysis of the root loci, we examine the two-dimensional probe transmission spectrum as a function of $\omega$ and $\mu$.
+In Fig.~\ref{fig4} this is plotted for four different values of $\phi_\ell$.
+First, setting $g_2$ real ($\phi_\ell=0$) yields an asymmetrical spectrum which favors the main transmission in the upper band ($\omega>\omega_m$).
+The symmetry in the spectrum can be restored by purely imaginary $g_2$ (i.e., $\phi_\ell=\pi/2$ and $3\pi/2$), which also clearly displays the transition from single to double OMIT when $\mu$ changes from $\mu<\mu_\mathrm{EP}$ to $\mu>\mu_\mathrm{EP}$, respectively.
+The lower band transmission is enabled for $\phi_\ell=\pi$.
+In this way the transmission can be steered with $\phi_\ell$ by controlling the phase relations and the interference between the direct probe transition and the indirect anti-Stokes field \cite{Fundamentals-of-OMIT}.
+To ensure that this is a phase-driven effect, we checked that the change in the mean populations of all three resonators remains within 15\% over the full range of $\phi_\ell$ (not shown).
+Here our interest is focused on controlling the main transmission within the lower and upper bands through the closed-loop phase $\phi_\ell$, whereas previous OMIT studies having photonic-sector $\mathcal{PT}$ symmetry aimed to control the transmission amplitude at a fixed band through the temperature, power of the control field, gain-to-loss ratio, and phase of the phonon pump \cite{lu2019tunable,jiang2018tunable}.